 Credit: LERK

-The nearest station to Arakawa Amusement Park, the only public amusement park in Tokyo’s 23 wards.
-It is a very long-established business established in 1922.
-The brick walls of the former brick factory still exist.
+The nearest station to Arakawa Amusement Park, Tokyo’s only public amusement park, established in 1922.

 Entsūji 円通寺